greenstevester/cornerstone/README.md

     ```
     yarn test
     ```
-* _integration tests_ - You will need to run either the site or the demo(see below).
+* _integration tests_ - You will need to run either the app or the workshop(see below).
 Then run the testcafe integration tests.
 These should be split into web-layer integration and end-to-end tests with a full back-end.
     ```
     # not yet implemented
     ```